project-oak/oak/INSTALL.md

 change takes effect).

-We use `rustup` rather than `apt install rustc` because we need `rustup` to add the webassembly target and it seems that is not in the rustc package.
+We use `rustup` rather than `apt install rustc` because we need `rustup` to add the WebAssembly target and it seems that is not in the rustc package.

 ```bash
 curl https://sh.rustup.rs -sSf > /tmp/rustup  # make sure you're happy to run